Work Capability Assessment

-- It is important to give lots of information about how your illness affects you.
+- It is important to give lots of information about how your illness affects you in the ESA50.

-- You may also need to go to a medical assessment to explain how your symptoms or condition affect your life and ability to work.
+- You may need to go to a medical assessment to see how your condition affects your life and ability to work.

-- If the DWP decide you are well enough to work you can not continue to get ESA.
+- If the DWP decide you are well enough to work you will not get ESA.

 - You have 1 month to appeal decisions you are unhappy with.

 - If you are in the WRAG you have to go to the work programme to keep getting your benefit.

-- These interviews are to help you think about how you may get back to work.
+- This programme is to help you think about how you may get back to work.